For employees of

 Apprenticeships are a long-term training commitment which seek to upskill existing UK-based employees within an organisation, enabling employers to foster a workforce consisting of highly-skilled and highly-engaged talent.

-They typically run over 12-24 months and include 6 hours off-the-job training, enabling a blended approach between theory and practical-learning.
+They typically run over 12-24 months and include 6-8 hours off-the-job training per week, enabling a blended approach between theory and practical-learning.

 Apprenticeships are open to anyone in full-time employment in England.
 They are open to current as well as new employees, people of any age, and even those with previous qualifications.